 2. Drive Slowly at Intersections

-Since they are located where numerous vehicles traveling in various directions meet, intersections are undoubtedly the most dangerous spot on the road.
+Since they are located where numerous vehicles traveling in various directions meet, intersections are undoubtedly the most dangerous spots on the road.

 Traffic lights determine who has the right-of-way, but red-light runners cause numerous accidents annually, many of which result in insurance claims.
 Reduce your speed as you get closer to a junction to make it easier to stop whenever the light turns red.